2008 United States House of Representatives elections in Virginia: District 9

 The District covers much of Southwest Virginia.
-Democratic incumbent Rick Boucher won unopposed for re-election.
-The Republican Party of Virginia did not list any prospective opponent.

-History: Boucher won by 68%–32% in 2006.
-That year Democrat Webb lost the district 44%–55% in his Senate race.
+Incumbent Democrat Rick Boucher, who had represented the district since 1983, ran for re-election.
+He was re-elected with 67.8% of the vote in 2006 and the district had a PVI of R+7.
+Democrat Webb lost the district 44%–55% in his Senate race.
 In 2005 Democrat Tim Kaine lost the district by 43% to 55% in his gubernatorial race.